Jalal-ud-Din Khalji: Alleged conspiracy of Sidi Maula

-Jalal-ud-din was lenient towards his detractors, and even the most persistent detractors were only banished to their iqtas for one year.
+Jalal-ud-Din was lenient towards his detractors, and even the most persistent detractors were only banished to their iqtas for one year.
 The only instance in which he meted out more severe punishments was during the alleged conspiracy of Sidi Maula.

 Sidi Maula was a foreign-born religious leader, who belonged to a sect of unorthodox Muslim dervishes.
 He owned a huge khanqah, and had been reputed for his vast charities since the reign of Qaiqabad.
-His institution attracted most of the dispossessed Balban-era amirs and officers.
-His followers also included Jalal-ud-din's nobles, including Qazi Jalal Kashani and the now-deceased crown prince Khan-i Khanan.
+His institution attracted most of the dispossessed Balban-era umara and officers.
+His followers also included Jalal-ud-Din's nobles, including Qazi Jalal Kashani and the now-deceased crown prince Khan-i Khanan.

-Sidi Maula allegedly planned to kill Jalal-ud-din to become khalifa, although these allegations were never proven.
+Sidi Maula allegedly planned to kill Jalal-ud-Din to become khalifa, although these allegations were never proven.
 According to a near-contemporary account, the allegations were first made by the jealous dervishes of a rival sect.
-It was alleged that Sidi Maula had asked Hathya Paik and Niranjan Kotwal to assassinate Jalal-ud-din on a Friday.
+It was alleged that Sidi Maula had asked Hathya Paik and Niranjan Kotwal to assassinate Jalal-ud-Din on a Friday.
 These two were Balban-era Hindu officers (pahilwans or wrestlers, according to Ziauddin Barani).
-Malik Ulghu, the Mongol commander who had entered Jalal-ud-din's service, reported the allegations to Arkali Khan, while Jalal-ud-din was busy besieging Mandawar.
+Malik Ulghu, the Mongol commander who had entered Jalal-ud-Din's service, reported the allegations to Arkali Khan, while Jalal-ud-Din was busy besieging Mandawar.
 Arkali Khan, who disliked the associates of his elder brother Khan-i Khanan, accepted the allegations as true, and arrested the alleged conspirators.

-When Jalal-ud-din returned to Delhi, the alleged conspirators were brought before him, and pleaded not guilty.
+When Jalal-ud-Din returned to Delhi, the alleged conspirators were brought before him, and pleaded not guilty.
 The orthodox Muslim ulama, who were unable to present any concrete evidence against the accused, suggested a trial by fire.
-When Jalal-ud-din was convinced that the accused were guilty, he ordered the Hindu conspirators Hathya and Niranjan to be executed.
+When Jalal-ud-Din was convinced that the accused were guilty, he ordered the Hindu conspirators Hathya and Niranjan to be executed.
 He then banished Qazi Jalal Kashani and the Balban-era officers who followed Sidi Maula.
-Next, Jalal-ud-din turned to Sidi Maula, and lost his composure when Sidi Maula repeatedly denied his involvement in the conspiracy.
-An annoyed Jalal-ud-din asked a group of qalandars to knife Sidi Maula.
+Next, Jalal-ud-Din turned to Sidi Maula, and lost his composure when Sidi Maula repeatedly denied his involvement in the conspiracy.
+An annoyed Jalal-ud-Din asked a group of qalandars to knife Sidi Maula.
 Arkali Khan later had the wounded Sidi Maula crushed under the feet of an elephant.

 Sidi Maula's execution was followed by a severe dust storm, and a drought resulting from the failure of seasonal rains.
 These conditions resulted in a severe famine, during which the prices of foodgrains became exorbitant, and a number of people committed suicide by jumping into the Yamuna River.
 Sidi Maula's admirers considered these unfortunate events as proof of his innocence.